 When working across many domains and channels, Document Management can be a challenging undertaking for businesses.
 Folderit is quickly becoming the Document Management System of choice for a variety of application scenarios.

 Among them is our ever-expanding library of integrations and application support features.
-As such Folderit is proud to announce we now have support for Azure Active Directory (AD), as well as an easy setup tutorial for users.
+As such Folderit is proud to announce we now have support for Microsoft Entra ID (formerly Active Directory), as well as an easy setup tutorial for users.

-Azure AD is a well-known cloud-based directory and identity management service, it is a part of Microsoft Entra.
-While Azure AD is fundamentally based on Active Directory, Microsoft’s on-premises identity management solution.
-Azure Active Directory also enables organizations to access internal resources, such as apps on your intranet network and any custom-built cloud applications for your firm.
+Entra ID is a well-known cloud-based directory and identity management service, it is a part of Microsoft Entra.
+While Entra ID is fundamentally based on Active Directory, Microsoft’s on-premises identity management solution.
+Entra ID also enables organizations to access internal resources, such as apps on your intranet network and any custom-built cloud applications for your firm.
 This is especially great for document management systems as it allows you to manage users in larger organizations and enterprises.

 It offers a number of extra features and benefits that help users manage digital operations and access control in enterprises.